NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Windows: Back Window Area**

 The amount of window area on the unit's back facade.
-Enter 0 if specifying Back Window-to-Wall Ratio instead.
+A value less than 1 will be treated as a window-to-wall ratio.
 If the back wall is adiabatic, the value will be ignored.

 - **Name:** ``window_area_back``
 - **Type:** ``Double``